MHaringa/insurancerating/docs/reference/add_relativities.md

 level effect on average.
 This helps prevent an expert split from unintentionally changing the total premium level for the original model group.

+**When to use**

+`add_relativities()` is intended for refinement within an already reasonably homogeneous GLM segment.
+It redistributes an existing coefficient across sublevels using exposure-weighted relativities, while preserving the overall level of the original coefficient.
+This is useful for mild heterogeneity, commercial refinement, monotonic tariff differentiation, or expert-based segmentation within a stable risk group where the original GLM coefficient is broadly representative.

+**Limitations**

+The method is not a substitute for creating a separate risk segment when the original GLM coefficient is itself distorted.
+For example, suppose a broad industry segment contains many relatively stable businesses, but a few chemical companies drive most of the losses while representing little exposure.
+The fitted industry coefficient may then be dominated by the chemical companies' experience.
+Applying exposure-weighted relativities inside that segment may barely reduce the coefficient for the large exposure group, because the original coefficient is already pulled upward by the outlier subgroup.

+In that situation it is often better to create a separate GLM factor level, derive a separate tariff segment, or apply explicit segmentation or acceptation rules, instead of relying only on `add_relativities()`.

 ## Author